MAJOR GIFTS SERIES PART 2: The Four Steps of Major Gifts Fundraising

 - The stewardship meeting

-But it doesn’t end there.
 You’ve invested a lot of time, energy, and resources into securing a major gift donor.
 To encourage regular giving, you will need to return to the start of the fundraising cycle: research.
 What has your major gift donor been up to since your last meeting?

-Once you have established a major gifts fundraising strategy, it will be up to you and your team to maintain it and even expand it.
+Now that you have established a major gifts fundraising strategy, it will be up to you and your team to maintain it and even expand it.
 Some of the most successful nonprofits hold weekly development team meetings.

 These meetings should include anyone involved in major gifts fundraising – the executive director, development staff, administrative assistants, and key board members.
 Set aside time for discussion of your fundraising strategy and delegate assignments to be completed for next week’s meeting or further into the future.

-Fundraising major gifts may seem like a daunting task because of the tremendous impact these gifts have on organizations of all sizes.
+In conclusion, fundraising major gifts may seem like a daunting task because of the tremendous impact these gifts have on organizations of all sizes.
 But, like any great thing, it can be broken down into a series of specific, actionable steps.

 For more information on major gifts fundraising, check out these great resources: